35percent/11tystarter/src/posts/aylesbury-regeneration-fails-to-deliver-affordable-and-family-housing.md

 It is clear that NHG has purposely underprovided both affordable and social rented housing and larger family-type housing on Plot 18.
 NHG claims that it can do this under the terms of the s106 agreement with Southwark, covering the remainder of the Aylesbury regeneration and that the shortfall in the number of maisonettes/duplexes and two-bed/four person homes *'could'* be made up in future phases.

-In the case of affordable housing NHG also claims that because more than 50% affordable housing has been provided on the FDS (by Southwark, as council housing) then NHG can deliver less affordable housing on Stage 2B/C.  It is obvious that if it does this, then Southwark Council will have effectively subsidised NHG's affordable housing contribution, through its £200m purchase of FDS 'A' and 'B' [^6].
+In the case of affordable housing NHG also claims that because more than 50% affordable housing has been provided on the FDS (by Southwark, as council housing) then NHG can deliver less affordable housing on Stage 2B/C.  It is obvious that if it does this, then Southwark Council will have effectively subsidised NHG's affordable housing contribution, through its £200m purchase of FDS 'A' and 'B' [^5].
 It is equally obvious that local people will lose affordable and social rented housing.

 NHG has already [started to consult](<http://www.aylesburynow.london/web/uploads/files/news_254_0.pdf?nocache=4626>) on the Aylesbury's next phase, Phase 2B.
 It has proposed 50% affordable housing, not the reduced amount of 41.1% proposed in the Strategy for Stage 2B/2C, but it is not clear that this will be enough to make up what has been lost on Plot 18.
 NHG also proposes maisonettes in mansion blocks, but whether these will be in enough numbers to also make up for what is lost on Plot 18 is again unclear.
 Finally, NHG have proposed 179 two-bed/four-person homes for Phase 2B, which is 26.4 units short of the 205.4 needed over Stage 2B/C to make up for those lost on Plot 18 [^5].
-There is no sign of any houses i the proposal.
+There is no sign of any houses in the Phase 2B proposal.

+NHG will also making their planning application for Phase 2B as a 'standalone' application, outside of the outline planning permission for the regeneration of the whole estate that they have held since 2015.
+This means that the Strategy that they have put forward to justify the shortfalls on Plot 18, including the possibility of making these up, may not apply to Phase 2B, because it relates only to the outline permission[^7].